yashkumar0042/python/git/day1.md

 - `git clone <repository URL>`: Downloads an existing Git repository to your local machine.
 - Establishes a connection with the remote repository.

-# 2. Recording Changes to the Repository
+# II.
+Recording Changes to the Repository

 ## Tracking Changes
 - `git status`: Shows the status of changes as untracked, modified, or staged.